programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 to
 ```
 dragControls.addEventListener('dragend', function (event) {
-    	controls.enabled = true;
+	controls.enabled = true // turn the orbiting controls back on when dragging done
 	selectedObject = event.object;
 	truesite = selectedObject.userData.site;
 	let testposition = new THREE.Vector3(0,0,0); //needs to be something first
 	truesite.getWorldPosition( testposition ); //a Vector3 (x,y,z)
 	let aposition = selectedObject.position; //way 1 test object position

 	if ( aposition.distanceTo( testposition ) < .025 * ratio) {
 		scene.background = new THREE.Color( Math.random() * 0xffffff ); // random
 		selectedObject.position.set(testposition.x, testposition.y, testposition.z);
-		selectedObject.rotation.set(0, 0, 0);
+		selectedObject.rotation.set(0, 0, 0); // makes sure the jar is upright, necessary for VR.
-		unmoveable.attach( selectedObject);
+		unmoveable.attach( selectedObject); // adding to the unmoveable group will remove from the jar group.
 	}
 })
 ```
-You can save and test this.
-Moving in 3D can be difficult, it is best done in multiple steps viewing from the side to lower the jar to the map and then the top (birds eye view) to place it in the right spot, or vice versa.
+You can save and try to test this, but moving in 3D can be difficult and we will make it (somewhat) easier in the next step.
+Moving is best done in multiple steps viewing from the side to lower the jar to the map and then the top (birds eye view) to place it in the right spot, or vice versa.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-14.png" alt="While 5 jars are randomly above the map, the Aibom jar has been moved close to its torus." caption="Figure 14.
 Moving jars, such as the Aibom jar, close to their tori is best done in multiple steps and best done when viewing the scene directly from the front, side or above." %}